classdojo/policies/security.md

 - AWS EC2:** All EC2 instances are monitored by ThreatStack and AWS inspector and updates are applied in a timely fashion
 - Classdojo Application:** Monitored by Snyk.io and Github for vulnerabilities and they are updated in a timely fashion

-### Backups and Availability Control
+## Backups and Availability Control

-We have a data backup and recovery capability that is designed to provide a timely restoration of the ClassDojo Services, with minimal data loss, in the case of catastrophic failure.
+We have a data backup and recovery capability that is designed to provide timely restoration of the ClassDojo Services, with minimal data loss, in the case of catastrophic failure.
 These backups are encrypted and stored in multiple availability zones.
 Additional technical and organizational measures to ensure that Student Data are protected against accidental destruction or loss (physical/logical) include:

 - Uninterruptible power supply (UPS);
 - Remote storage; and